Site icon Our Breathing Planet

 White Egret Orchid Distribution, Habitat, and Ecology

 Aiding in its survival is the fact that it demonstrates an impressive flexibility regarding its choice of habitat types.
 It’s therefore found in a wide range of ecoystems within its range.
-These include locations occurring at both moderate to unusually high altitudes for orchids.
+These settings include locations occurring at both moderate to unusually high altitudes for orchids.

-The Angiosperm also often occurs in the margins of open forests, where there’s enough sunlight reaching the forest floor to support its growth.
+The mind-numbing Angiosperm also often occurs in the margins of open forests, where there’s enough sunlight reaching the forest floor to support its growth.
 In these habitats, it’s quite frequently found growing among various low vegetation or along the edges of woodland clearings.

 Species Sharing Its Range